AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 The companies just launched the product.
 The Corporate Defense AI companies are deploying the standard defense playbook: "It's not our fault" — Blame individual circumstances, not product design

-"We're improving safety" — Announce new features after the damage is done
+"We're improving safety" — Announce new features after serious incidents

 "Parents should monitor" — Shift responsibility to families